hauke96/simple-task-manager/doc/operation/stm.md

 * `ping stm.hauke-stieler.de`: Should work.
 Checks whether firewall accepts ping-requests and if server is on.
 * `ssh root@stm.hauke-stieler.de`: Should not work.
 Login with `stm` should not require password but valid SSH key.
 * `psql -h stm.hauke-stieler.de`: Should not work.
-If you get asked for a password, then the firewall isn't blocking incoming traffic in ports other than ssh, `8080` and `433`.
+If you get asked for a password, then the firewall isn't blocking incoming traffic in ports other than your ssh port and `433`.
-* Open `https://stm.hauke-stieler.de:8080/info`: Should work, so the firewall accepts port 8080 requests.
 * Open `https://stm.hauke-stieler.de`: Should work, this is the normal front page.
     * Login should work.
 This would mean that the firewall allows traffic *from* the server *to* the internet and also that the server-communication works.